 You cannot have a mature digitalization strategy without the IoT.
-By connecting to the IoT, you can automatically gather, compile, share and act on real-time data from every element in the industrial environment to boost operational efficiency and production.
+With the IoT, you can automatically gather, compile, share and act on data from every element in the industrial environment to boost operational efficiency and production.
+Without the IoT, you can't.

-The IoT forms the foundation of a digitalization strategy by enabling you to connect your physical machinery and infrastructure to the digital world.
+A cloud-based, open IoT operating system, such as Siemens' MindSphere, forms the foundation of a digitalization strategy by enabling you to connect your physical machinery and infrastructure to the digital world.
 With such IoT integration, no part of your manufacturing operations remains siloed, whether existing or legacy assets.